CoolerVoid/ninja_shell/README.md

 ![Alt text](https://github.com/CoolerVoid/ninja_shell/blob/master/docs/img/giphy.gif?raw=true)

-This is a custom raw socket shell aka port knoking with AES 256 CBC, https://en.wikipedia.org/wiki/Port_knocking using specific tcp flags ,FIN,URG,PSH and use AES 256 CBC cipher at communication.
+Raw socket shell with AES 256 CBC and Port Knocking technique( https://en.wikipedia.org/wiki/Port_knocking ) using specific tcp flags ,FIN,URG,PSH and use AES 256 CBC cipher at communication

 *You dont can see the PORT OPEN,only you send specific flags, to make this you can use nemesis,hping or client.c to send commands with especific flags...